Overview of Online Analytical Processing (OLAP)

 Server databases and cube files The Excel OLAP client software supports connections to two types of OLAP databases.
 If a database on an OLAP server is available on your network, you can retrieve source data from it directly.
-If you have an TE000127070 that contains OLAP data or a cube definition file, you can connect to that file and retrieve source data from it.
+If you have an offline cube file that contains OLAP data or a cube definition file, you can connect to that file and retrieve source data from it.

 Data sources A data source gives you access to all of the data in the OLAP database or offline cube file.
 After you create an OLAP data source, you can base reports on it, and return the OLAP data to Excel in the form of a PivotTable report or PivotChart report, or in a worksheet function converted from a PivotTable report.

 Microsoft Query You can use Query to retrieve data from an external database such as Microsoft SQL or Microsoft Access.
 You do not need to use Query to retrieve data from an OLAP PivotTable that is connected to a cube file.
 For more information, see Use Microsoft Query to retrieve external data.

 Feature differences between OLAP and non-OLAP source data

 If you work with PivotTable reports and PivotChart reports from both OLAP source data and other types of source data, you will notice some feature differences.

 Data retrieval An OLAP server returns new data to Excel every time that you change the layout of the report.
 With other types of external source data, you query for all the source data at once, or you can set options to query only when you display different report filter field items.
 You also have several other options for refreshing the report.